 It should be noted that a number of states lack a training requirement and haven’t had one for decades.
-You know what they don’t have?
+You know what they also don’t have?
 A whole lot of unjustified shootings.

 Among the first to congratulate the Blue Grass State was the Gun Owners of America who sent out a press release:

 GOA Welcomes Kentucky to the Constitutional Carry Club!

 Springfield, VA — Gun Owners of America (GOA) today congratulated the people of Kentucky, after Gov. Matt Bevin signed legislation bringing permitless carry to the Bluegrass State.
 Kentucky is now the 17th state to adopt Constitutional Carry.